matadan/impact-animation-importer/README.md

 ## Usage

-Copy `animationimporter.js` into your `lib/plugins/` directory and require `plugins.animationimporter` in entities that need to import animation data.
+Copy `animationimporter.js` into your `lib/game/plugins/` directory and require `plugins.animationimporter` in entities that need to import animation data.

-When extending an entity, specify the animSheet as being imported:
+When extending an entity, require the animation file and the `plugins.animationimporter`.

+Then specify the animSheet as being imported:

 	EntityHero = ig.Entity.extend({
 		...